The fluid in the connective tissue spaces is called interstitial fluid.

 The lymphatic system

-The amount of fluid that leaves the capillaries and enters the tissue spaces is greater than the amount that returns to the capillaries.
+The amount of fluid that leaves the capillaries and enters the tissue spaces is greater than the amount that returns to the veins.

-The excess fluid in the interstitium is picked up by the lymphatic system.
+The lymphatic system picks up the excess fluid in the interstitium.
 This system consists of branching vessels, like the circulatory system.
-However, the vessels contain lymph instead of blood.
+However, the ship contains lymph instead of blood.

 Also, the lymphatic system is a one-way system.
 Small blind end lymphatic vessels are found in tissue spaces.
 These lead to wider glasses.